 Continued success and interest led to a third meeting on Fraser Island Australia in 2006, which saw the introduction of the Ron Ross Award and produced many fruitful exchanges and collaborations.
 In 2009, a fourth meeting was held in Whistler, British Columbia, Canada prior to the 2010 Winter Olympics, and the fifth meeting returned to Australia in 2011 to ‘Mantra on Salt Beach’ in Kingscliff, New South Wales.

-The sixth meeting, which was held at Skamania Lodge, Washington, USA, consolidated the PacRim meeting as one of the leading breast and prostate cancer meetings internationally.
-A particular aim going forward is to bring leading researchers together to meet in areas of the world that are under-represented in breast and prostate cancer research.
+The sixth meeting held at Skamania Lodge, Washington, USA, and the seventh meeting in the Barossa Valley, South Australia, consolidated the PacRim meeting as one of the leading breast and prostate cancer meetings internationally.
+The aim of future meetings is to bring leading researchers together to meet in areas of the world that are under-represented in breast and prostate cancer research.
 This is particularly relevant to the Southern Hemisphere and to East Asia, where we plan to hold future meetings.

 - 2019 PacRim Meeting in the Barossa Valley, SA, Australia

 - 2015 PacRim Meeting in Stevenson, WA, USA

 - 2011 PacRim Meeting in Kingscliff, NSW, Australia